-1. Statement of Licensing Policy
+1. Statement of Gambling Policy

-1.1 Licensing Objectives
+Licensing Objectives

-The Gambling Act 2005 (the Act) requires that the Council carry out its various licensing functions with a view to promoting the following three licensing objectives:
+The Gambling Act 2005 (the Act) requires that the Council carry out its various licensing functions with a view to promoting the following Licensing Objectives:

-- preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime; - ensuring that gambling is conducted in a fair and open way; and - protecting children and other vulnerable persons from being harmed or exploited by gambling.
+- Preventing gambling from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime; - Ensuring that gambling is conducted in a fair and open way; and - Protecting children and other vulnerable persons from being harmed or exploited by gambling.

-1.2 Introduction
+1.2 Introduction & Area Characteristics

-The Council as licensing authority (LA) for the Borough of Crawley in accordance with section 349 of the Act is required to publish a 'Statement of Licensing Policy' that sets out the policies the Council will generally apply to promote the licensing objectives when making decisions on applications made under the Act.
+The Council as Licensing Authority (LA) for the Borough of Crawley in accordance with Section 349 of the Act is required to publish a 'Statement of Licensing Policy' that sets out the policies the Council will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
 The form of the statement is set out in the Gambling Act 2005 (Licensing Authority Policy Statement) (England and Wales) Regulations 2007.
-The Gambling Commission's Guidance to licensing authorities contains further information on the form of the council's policy document.
+The Gambling Commission's Guidance to licensing authorities contains further information on the form of the Council's Policy document.